Skip to content

 Research Allowance

-What Are Subsidies? – Definition and Delineation
+What Are Subsidies?
+Meaning, Types and Examples

 A subsidy is a government advantage without a market-equivalent consideration in return, granted as financial aid, tax incentives or product subsidies.
 This article defines subsidies, explains the main types in Germany, who funds and receives them, what is most heavily subsidised, and how instruments like the Research Allowance fit a company's investment logic.